 The Autoreflex TC / ACOM-1 was available only in black.

 There are several versions of the Autoreflex TC / ACOM-1: The early models have the old upper-case only Konica logo on the prism housing.
 Later models have the newer Konica logo with mixed upper- and lower-case letters.
-The film guides inside the camera body are slightly different for both versions.
+Apart from that, there were some more, less obvious changes over time:

 The Autoreflex TC / ACOM-1 was designed as an entry-level model and was sold for a competitive price.
 It has limited features.
 The slowest shutter speed on the Autoreflex TC / ACOM-1 is 1/8 second (and B), it has no depth-of-field preview, and no multiple exposure provision.
 The Autoreflex TC / ACOM-1 has been sold in large quantities and is therefore quite often offered for sale second-hand.
 The cameras are not as well-equipped as their predecessors, but as they are mostly very cheap, they are an incredible bargain and good value for the money.
 For normal everyday hobby photography or as cheap second body for using differnt films, the features suffice, as the slow shutter speeds are not used very often.
 As it is small and light, it is very well suited for travel photography, to take it with you on a hike or a bicycle tour.